 Scottish golfers playing colf on the ice near the Netherlandish city of Haarlem - Adriaen van de Velde, 1668

-It took almost 70 years before golf was more or less re-introduced in the USA.
-It was John Reid, a Scottish immigrant who, with some of his friends founded the Saint Andrews Golf Club of Yonkers, New York, in 1888.
-The foundation of this golf club is considered as being the more or less official start of organised golf in the USA.
+It took almost 70 years before John Reid more or less re-introduced golf in the USA.
+This Scottish immigrant founded with some of his friends the 'St Andrews Golf Club of Yonkers', New York (1888).
+This foundation marks the official start of organised golf in the USA.
 However, it was not the first golf club on the North American continent.

-An early picture (1882) of the members of the (Royal) Montreal Golf Club, founded in 1873. - http://www.rmgc.org
+A staged picture (1882) of the (Royal) Montreal Golf Club, founded in 1873. - http://www.rmgc.org

 All the other continents were ahead of the Americas to establish more or less official golf clubs.